-Warning: If you intend to enable application control in whitelist mode involving DLLs, make sure that you do not block any DLLs that are required for your system to function fully.
+Warning: If you plan to enable Application Control in whitelist mode including DLLs, you must make sure that you do not block any DLLs that are required for your system to function fully.

 Note that Windows installs numerous DLLs that are not identified as part of the operating system or the .NET Framework.
 Also, not all of these DLLs are installed in the Windows system directory and some do not have a ("valid") Microsoft signature.
 This is why none of the special rules cover such DLLs.